What is a focus group?

 A focus group is a market research tactic used to survey consumer attitudes towards a product, service, or campaign through a moderated conversation amongst participants.
 In contrast to individual interviews, this research is conducted in a group format, with a trained facilitator present to direct the discussion.

 The information gathered through a focus group can help a company in many ways.
 It might point out necessary adjustments to a product early on in its development lifecycle, or troubleshoot why a campaign isn’t achieving the desired results.
+It can also help it build on its product differentiation strategies.

 Choosing participants for a focus group